Wait...did you hear something? That creak? That rattle? That ghastly groan?!

 Travel north to south to uncover everything from haunted hotels to ghost walks and ghost towns – then see if you can still sleep with the lights off.

 Frights in Flagstaff

 Take a spooky Haunted Tour of historic downtown Flagstaff.

 Your costumed guide will lure you down alleys and past old buildings during the one-to-two-hour Pioneer Museum-sponsored treks, which depart nightly during October from the Flagstaff Visitor Center.

-Be brave and try a special evening tour of the beautiful Riordan Mansion, a sprawling 1904 Arts and Crafts estate in Flagstaff that’s now an Arizona State Park.
-Ghost stories are included, and costumes are encouraged on these annual, late October events.
+Be brave and try a special evening tour of the beautiful Riordan Mansion, a sprawling 1904 arts and crafts estate in Flagstaff that’s now an Arizona State Park.
+Ghost stories are included on these annual, late October events.

 Spend the night at Hotel Monte Vista, or the nearby historic Hotel Weatherford, both of which boast resident ghosts.

 The Monte Vista’s cocktail lounge is a popular Halloween haunt with locals.
-Have a few Zombie or Red Death cocktails and you too might see the vaporous couple who dance eternally in the lounge.
+Have a few cocktails and you too might see the vaporous couple who dance eternally in the lounge.